gmclan-org/Utility-AI-module/README.md

   _value = value;

   static Score = function(localMemory = {}, sharedMemory = {}) {
-    // First we calculate actual distance to desired value, then we clamp it to
+    // First we calculate actual distance to desired value, then reverse (1 - x)
-    // 0-1 range and reverse (1 - x) so when score hits 1 it means we have
-    // reached desired value.
-    return 1 - abs(_value - localMemory._mood);
+    // so when score hits 1 it means we have reached desired value. return 1 - abs(_value - localMemory._mood);
   }
 };